ahmetyasintat/chatgpt-telegrambot/README.md

 ##
 Planned upgrades:
-- Edit the monitor during runtime
+- Run on server with flask
-- Add more cryptocurrency name
+- Convert to asynchronous programming with asyncio
-- Edit the missing cryptocurrency name
+- Add more Text-Davinci-003 features